-Author Phillip Marsden reveals 5 places in England's south west that may help explain our ties to this ancient land.
+The south west of England has long been veiled in myth and legend.
+Author Phillip Marsden reveals five places in Cornwall that help explain our ties to this historic landscape

-One of the better preserved of Cornwall’s many stone circles, and the furthest west.
-Its name comes from the Cornish for elder tree, the '–un' probably from oon, ‘downs'.
+Boscawen-un is one of the best preserved of Cornwall’s many stone circles, and the furthest west.
+Its name comes from the Cornish for elder tree, the '–un' probably from 'oon', which means 'downs'.
 Now it is approached down a ferny path, fairly hidden away.
 But once inside the stones, the powerful sense of location asserts itself.
-Most of Penwith’s stone circles have nineteen stones, the number of years in the lunar cycle.
+Most of Penwith’s stone circles have 19 stones, the number of years in the lunar cycle.

 On the north-west tip of the island of Bryher is the region’s largest cairn field.
 More than a hundred burial mounds survive (how many more have been lost?), scattered amidst the wind-stunted gorse and heather.
 It is hard to avoid the thought that the location was chosen because it is far out in the ocean, on the far edge of the last island, off the last bit of coastline – and that for some reason this position had cosmological significance.
 More overt traditions survive at Finisterre in Brittany and Finisterra in Galicia, where the pilgrimage to Santiago de Compostela overlays a much older route to the headland.

 Sign up today for free and be the first to get notified of new articles, new competitions, new events and more!